surniaulula/wpsso-wp-sitemaps/readme.txt

 Tested Up To: 6.1.0
 Stable Tag: 5.0.0

-Select post types and taxonomies added to the WordPress sitemaps XML, includes localized pages for Google, excludes "No Index" and redirected pages.
+Select post types and taxonomies added to the WordPress sitemaps XML, include localized pages for Google, exclude "No Index" and redirected pages.

 == Description ==